josefs/meta-paper/paper.md

                          2  4  5  4  2 |]
 ~~~

-A final advantage to using a push array for the result of a stencil
+A final advantage to using a Push array for the result of a stencil
-computation and a pull array for the input is that it prevents two
+computation and a Pull array for the input is that it prevents two
-stencil computations from being fused, since a push array cannot be
+stencil computations from being fused, since a Push array cannot be
-converted to pull array except by writing it to memory.
+converted to Pull array except by writing it to memory.
 This is an
 advantage because fusing stencil computations is very bad for
 performance.
 So the type of the runStencil function prevents the user
 from doing something that would result in bad performance.